jadamb13/dementia-predictor/README.md

 >#### Problem Statement
 >Currently, two-thirds of all dementia and 91% of early dementia is missed in the primary care setting
 >(Parmar et al., 2014).
-Research indicates this is due to many factors — some of which included time constraints
+Research and physician surveys indicate this is due to many factors — including time constraints
 >during PCP evaluations, lack of training and knowledge about dementia, and low physician confidence in identifying
 >symptoms of dementia.
 Current diagnosis typically requires referral to a specialist for additional costly,
 >invasive, or stigmatized testing and further delays diagnosis.